WAIT: If you don't have time to read the post now…

 You can make an educated guess all you want, but this is going to be a trial and error process.
 No shortcut around it.

-Start out with 2-3 (I would suggest Pinterest, Instagram, and one more.
-I suggest YouTube, Twitter or Facebook).
+Start out with 2-3 (I would suggest Pinterest, Instagram, and one more like YouTube, Twitter or Facebook).

 Pinterest seems to take the cake as far as finding potential customers.
 So, all you have to do is worry about taking beautiful photos of your art. and maybe adding some attention grabbing titles.
 Selling is fairly simple from there.